julelang/manual/src/debugging/reasoning/cpp-runtime.md

 In some cases you may have an infinite recursion or a very deep recursion.
 Jule doesn't have a high-level call-stack implementation by default to make it easier for you to catch these.
 For example, C# will throw `System.StackOverflowException` in such a case.
 Examining the backtrace using your backend compiler's debuggers, if supported, will help you understand stack overflow problems.
 You can refer to the relevant section for [LLDB and GDB](/debugging/backend-compiler-tools/lldb-and-gdb).

 ::: tip
-If you are going to use a 3rd-party tool for debugging and this tool is made for the backend language, turning off Jule's runtime security will help you.
+If you are going to use a 3rd-party tool for debugging and this tool is made for the backend language, turning off Jule's runtime safety will help you.
 See the [backend compiler tools](/debugging/backend-compiler-tools/) section for more information.
 :::